RajveerShah5/Instagram_clone/README.md

 - No source code or implementation specifics are included in this repository.
 - This README serves solely as a portfolio and documentation of the project goals and features.

 ## 🤝 Contact
-We’re happy to share our experiences or discuss the conceptual design of this project.
-Connect with us via GitHub or reach out on LinkedIn.
+Connect me on LinkedIn if you wanna know more about the project or code.